Wendyf02/wendyf02.github.io/README.md

 css is in assets- ./assets/css

 Porfortfolio
-Usea Align boxex to add images
+Usea Align form boxes from Bootstrap to add images

 Contact